usaid-cs/yesterday-i-learned/biology.md

 1. There is an entire [page](https://en.wikipedia.org/wiki/Comparative_foot_morphology) on how feet are evolved to have different shapes.
 1. The Hercules beetle and the Goliath beetle have the largest larval stages on Earth.
 1. It is not uncommon for people to [hear explosions just as they fall asleep](https://en.wikipedia.org/wiki/Exploding_head_syndrome).
+1. *Coprinopsis atramentaria*, a kind of mushroom, is toxic only when alcohol is ingested at the same time.